 Study area

-In the Mithilanchal region, Dihlahi pond, Darbhanga was selected and collected Puntius sophore fish from this site for study (Figure 1).
+In the Mithilanchal region, Dihlahi pond, Darbhanga was selected and collected Puntius sophore (Hamilton) fish from this site for study (Figure 1).

 Collection of fish

 For this investigation, the fish Puntius sophore (commonly known as pothia) was selected.
 Puntius sophore is commonly found in ditches, marshes, paddy fields, and waterlogged areas.
 Fish species, both healthy and sick, were collected with the help of fishermen and kept in various aquariums with pond water.
 The fish impacted by the EUS were kept in the lab for 26 hours to allow them to acclimatize to the conditions.
 After that, these fish were used in studies.
 The fish that were found to be impacted by the EUS were carefully placed under investigation before they perished because they could not survive after ninety-six hours.